yurigushiken/numbers_eeg_source/README.md

 ## Key pipeline updates and defaults

 -   Signed source estimates: inverse application uses `pick_ori='normal'` so source time courses keep polarity, avoiding magnitude inflation.
--   Preprocessing: baseline correction applied from YAML; average EEG reference enforced; the previous 1 Hz FIR high‑pass on short epochs is not used.
+-   Preprocessing: baseline correction applied from YAML; average EEG reference is enforced as a projector for robustness; the previous 1 Hz FIR high‑pass on short epochs is not used.
+-   Inverse solution parameters: `loose` and `depth` values are now configurable in each source YAML file.
+The on-the-fly fallback uses EEG-appropriate defaults (`depth=3.0`), and you can specify these values via CLI arguments (`--loose`, `--depth`) when pre-computing operators.
 -   Time‑window discipline: source analyses (and label time‑series fallback) crop data to YAML `tmin`/`tmax`; sensor analyses evaluate the full epoch and report/plot the significant window found by clustering.
 -   Tail handling and thresholds: both domains honor `tail` (−1/0/+1) in the test; cluster‑forming threshold is tail‑aware in source, while sensor currently uses a two‑sided threshold.
 -   ROI‑restricted clustering: optional anatomical restriction (e.g., `aparc` labels).
 Plotting respects ROI vertices.